 Directive 2009/28/EC established a regulatory framework for the promotion of the use of energy from renewable sources which set binding national targets on the share of renewable energy sources in energy consumption and transport to be met by 2020.
 Commission Communication of 22 of January 201415 established a framework for future Union energy and climate policies and promoted common understanding of how to develop those policies after 2020.
 The Commission proposed that the Union 2030 target for the share of renewable energy consumed in the Union should be at least 27%.

-13 CEER Member countries rely exclusively on FIT schemes to support their RES deployment (Bulgaria, Croatia, Cyprus, Denmark, Estonia, France, Greece, Hungary, Ireland, Latvia, Lithuania, Portugal, Slovenia).
+13 CEER Member countries relied exclusively on FIT schemes to support their RES deployment (Bulgaria, Croatia, Cyprus, Denmark, Estonia, France, Greece, Hungary, Ireland, Latvia, Lithuania, Portugal, Slovenia).

-Green certificates schemes are implemented in seven countries although they are being phased out in Italy, Poland and in the UK.
+Green certificates schemes were implemented in seven countries although they are being phased out in Italy, Poland and in the UK.

-Investment grants are used as support type in Austria (for hydropower and PV), Finland (all supported RES), Luxemburg (for all supported RES), Malta (for PV) and in Sweden (for PV).
+Investment grants were used as support type in Austria (for hydropower and PV), Finland (all supported RES), Luxemburg (for all supported RES), Malta (for PV) and in Sweden (for PV).

-FIP schemes are yet not commonly in place and only implemented in different forms in six CEER member countries (Czech Republic, Finland, Germany, Italy, Netherlands, and the UK).
+FIP schemes were only implemented in different forms in six CEER member countries (Czech Republic, Finland, Germany, Italy, Netherlands, and the UK).

-The said CEER document of 11 April 2017 further observes that in many CEER member countries, two or more support systems cohabit, often combining FIT schemes with more market oriented support elements such as investments grants (Austria, Malta), FIP (Czech Republic, Germany, Italy, UK) or green certificates (UK, Italy).
+The said CEER document of 11 April 2017 further observed that in many CEER member countries, two or more support systems cohabited, often combining FIT schemes with more market oriented support elements such as investments grants (Austria, Malta), FIP (Czech Republic, Germany, Italy, UK) or green certificates (UK, Italy).

 It is noteworthy, Article 12(5) of the Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD) provides for the rule that where non-market-based downward redispatching or curtailment is used, the following principles as regards renewable energy sources shall apply: